Vinnie Pasquantino Player Props: Royals vs. Athletics

-On Saturday, Vinnie Pasquantino (on the back of going 1-for-3 with an RBI) and the Kansas City Royals face the Oakland Athletics, whose starting pitcher will be Ken Waldichuk.
-First pitch is at 7:10 PM ET.
+Vinnie Pasquantino -- batting .275 with four doubles, two home runs, seven walks and nine RBI in his past 10 games -- will be in action for the Kansas City Royals versus the Oakland Athletics, with Mason Miller on the hill, on May 7 at 2:10 PM ET.

-In his last appearance, he went 1-for-3 with an RBI against the Athletics.
+In his previous game he had a hitless performance (0-for-3) against the Athletics.

 Vinnie Pasquantino Game Info & Props vs. the Athletics